fkabell3/arinstall/TROUBLESHOOTING.md

-# Computer won't boot with EFI (options B(GPT/Limine) & A(GPT/EFI stub))
+# Computer won't boot with EFI (options A(GPT/EFI stub) & B(GPT/Limine))

 If you use EFI, efibootmgr(8) may silently fail depending on your motherboard's firmware.
-If that is the case, your computer will not boot and you must launch an EFI shell to resolve the situation.<br>
+If that is the case, your computer will not boot and you must launch an EFI shell to resolve the situation.
+Alternatively, I think you could choose option C (PMBR & Limine) as a workaround.<br>
 Here are two ways to launch an EFI shell:<br>
         1) Reboot into the Arch live installation .iso, and then select `UEFI Shell` in GRUB menu (easiest)<br>
         2) Use the computer's firmware file manager to launch `\shellx64.efi` (this script places it there)<br>